HimesGroup/BMIN503_Final_Project/report/bmin_report_benson.html.md

 ### Measures

+We operationalized neighborhood deprivation using the *Neighborhood Deprivation Score*, calculated as:
+$$\text{NDS} = \frac{\left(\frac{c}{10} + \frac{d}{10}\right) - \left(\frac{a}{10} + \frac{b}{10}\right)}{4}$$

+This score is constructed using census tract-level items from the ACS, where:
+  (a) adults ≥25 years with a college degree
+  (b) owner-occupied housing
-We calculated neighborhood deprivation with the formula {((c/10+d/10)-(a/10+b/10))/4} using census tract-level items from ACS: (a) adults ≥25 years with a college degree, (b) owner-occupied housing, (c) households with incomes below the federal poverty threshold, and (d) female-headed households with children (percentages are entered as whole numbers, not decimals); range=[-5 is very low/little deprivation, +5 is very severe deprivation].
+  (c) households with incomes below the federal poverty threshold (d) female-headed households with children
+The NDS score ranges from -5 (very low/little deprivation) to +5 (very severe deprivation).

+- Assessed using *Index of Concentration at the Extremes* (ICE), calculated as:

+- Range: -1 is 100% Black | 0 is 50% Black, 50% White | 1 is 100% White

-We assessed segregation using Index of Concentration at the Extremes (ICE) by subtracting the number of non-Latino Blacks from the number of non-Latino Whites in a census tract and dividing by census tract population; range=[-1 is 100% Black; 0 is 50% Black, 50% White; 1 is 100% White].
+We assessed segregation using Index of Concentration at the Extremes (ICE), which is calculated by subtracting the number of non-Latino Blacks from the number of non-Latino Whites in a census tract and dividing by census tract population:
+$$\text{ICE} = \frac{\text{Non-Hispanic White}-\text{Non-Hispanic Black}}{\text{Block Group Population}} $$

+The score ranges from -1 (100% Black), to 0 (50% Black, 50% White), to 1 (100% White) continuously.

-### Analytic Approach
+### Outcome Measures

-Similar to other studies (Cantor 2022), we linked facilities longitudinally across years using geolocation (ArcGIS Pro, V.10.8.2; Esri) and probabilistic linkage.
-We conducted this "fuzzy" linkage by generating Jaro-Winkler string similarity scores for each field of each clinic-year observation (CITE).
+Similar to other studies, we linked facilities longitudinally across years using geolocation (ArcGIS Pro, V.10.8.2; Esri) and probabilistic linkage.[@cantorPatternsGeographicDistribution2022] We conducted this "fuzzy" linkage by generating Jaro-Winkler string similarity scores for each field of each clinic-year observation, and through geographic clustering.
 Pairwise comparisons were blocked within postal codes for computational efficiency.
-The sub-scores for geocoded X/Y coordinates, street address, and clinic name were weighted at 4,3, and 1 respectively, then summed into a total score.
-Pairwise comparisons with similarity scores above the 85th percentile were considered true matches.
+The sub-scores for geocoded X/Y coordinates, street address, and clinic name were weighted equally, and summed into a total score.
+Pairwise comparisons with similarity scores above the 90th percentile, and which were geogoded to within 200ft of one another, were considered the same clinic for analysis purposes.
 Matching was conducted using the reclin2 package in R.

 DTCs were occasionally listed under two different entities providing different services, on different floors of the same street address.
 As our unit of analysis is the point location of each DTC, centers meeting these criteria were represented as a single site.
-We used ArcGIS’ spatial join tool to identify the census block group containing each DTC and assigned the corresponding block group measures.
+We used spatial joining to identify the census block group containing each DTC and assigned the corresponding cross-sectional block group measures to it.

-Our primary outcome of interest was the incidence of violent crime in the geographic area surrounding DTCs.
+Our primary outcome of interest was the incidence of violent crime in the geographic area surrounding DTCs, as measured via density and distance.
 Density calculations were performed using concentric rings centered around the point location of each DTC, with the density determined by dividing the count of crimes within each ring by the total area of the ring, for each year.
-Ring sizes were selected at even Euclidean 100ft radius increments, up to 0.25mi (0.4 km), generally considered walking distance in urban centers.
-Additionally, a larger catchment of 0.5mi (0.8 km) radius was assessed to capture larger neighborhood-level effects as most non-recreational urban walking trips are ≤0.5 miles.
-To explore XXX, we next calculated median Euclidean distance to a violent crime from each DTC.
+Ring sizes were selected at even Euclidean 200ft radius increments, up to 0.5mi, generally considered walking distance in urban centers.

+We additionally determined the median distance from each DTC to any given crime within the 0.5mi catchment for a given year.
+This allows more flexible estimation of proximity effects, though it trades off granularity on the absolute volume of crime for specificity on its distance.

 [Currently approaching using difference in difference, filtering to the clinics with 5 years of data at a minimum, using the pre-treatment clinics at a given year as the control.
 All p-values reported are presented as raw, and Holm-Bonferroni corrected for multiple comparisons.]

+### Statistical Models

+In univariate analyses, variables were compared using t-tests (continuous) and chi-square / ANOVA as appropriate.
+For multivariate analyses, a generalized linear mixed model was first fit to predict crime density and median crime distance for each subtype (against persons, against property, over-all), estimating separate terms for the three years pre- and post-opening, adjusting for NDS and ICE scores.
+Standard errors were clustered within cities.

+The primary analysis was a difference-in-difference model with hetergeneous treatment timing, as described by Callaway & Sant'Anna.[@callawayDifferenceinDifferencesMultipleTime2021] This model uses a doubly robust estimator, and clusters standard errors within both individual DTCs across time, and within cities across time.
+For a given cohort (e.g. clinics which opened in 2010), the clinics which had not yet been treated (would open at a future date) served as control units.
+Parallel trends were assessed visually, to ensure models had face validity.

+We report the group-time-averaged treatment effects across all opening cohorts and cities, as well as per-city estimates for each crime subtype, and for each outcome measure (crime density and crime distance).

 ### Sensitivity Analysis

-[We compare the discriminatory ability of these two measures in the sensitivity analysis.]
-[Debating adding in a knox test as sensitivity analysis]
+We included only the three years pre- and post- clinic opening and closure in models of direct effect estimates, as it is implausible that parallel trends would hold for a given community for 17 years, or that the effect we observe would be discernible on that time scale.
+Additional models were run with varying effect windows from 1-5 years, and with varying inclusion requirements from 1-5 years of observation in the dataset, and effect estimates were consistent across these specifications.

+Additionally, given the COVID-19 pandemic, and changes to SAMSHA's classification and reporting of clinics in NSSATS in 2021, we ran separate models which limited the dataset to pre-2020 data.
+These estimates were grossly similar to the estimates obtained on the entire dataset.

+Lastly, as we lack information on crimes occurring outside of the borders of the city, where additional DTCs may still be located in proximity to them, we conducted subgroup analyses containing only the DTCs which were outside of a 0.5mi buffer from the city's municipal border, which similarly had no measurable effect on our estimates.
+Given the number of additional models this represents, these results are not presented here for brevity.

 ## Results {#sec-results}